acode/FunctionScript/README.md

 };
 ```

-You would provide a function definition that looks like this:
+The FunctionScript parser will generate a `definition.json` file that looks
+like the following:

 ```json
 {